KakashiMiage/Library/README.md

 To access the frontend for the authors, go to the following address : **http://localhost:8080/authors.xhtml**

+Make sure to delete the database when switching from the Python test to the frontend test.

 ## API Endpoints
 Each entity has its own entry point accessible at :